metaopt/torchopt/README.md

 The functional API is to conduct optimization in a functional programming style.
 Note that we pass the argument `inplace=False` to the functions to make the optimization differentiable.
-Refer to the tutorial notebook [Functional Optimizer](tutorials/1_Functional_Optimizer.ipynb) for more guidances.
+Refer to the tutorial notebook [Functional Optimizer](tutorials/1_Functional_Optimizer.ipynb) for more guidance.

 ```python
 # Define functional optimizer